 Source Kotawaringin Barat Percentage (%) Seruyan Percentage (%)

 Traders 48.3 35.9

-Grow wild seedlings 18.8 26.8
+Farm equipment Shop Kiosk 18.8 26.8

-Company/Mills 8.5 5.8
+Farmer Group 8.5 5.8

-Plantation Office (Central Kalimantan) 7.6 9.9
+Outside of village 7.6 9.9

-Friends, neighbors and relatives 7.4 -
+Cooperative 7.4 -

-Cooperatives, farmer groups and farmer shops 1.4 0.4
+Companies/Government 1.4 0.4

-Other villages/cities/islands 6.8 21.2
+Not answered 6.8 21.2

-Not answered / Don't know 1.2 -
+Others 1.2 -

-Some 15 farmers -- all transmigrants -- reported receiving some form of training on the cultivation of oil palm, which had been provided by plantation offices, agricultural extension workers and at the village level.
+Some 15 farmers - all transmigrants - reported receiving some form of training on the cultivation of oil palm, which had been provided by plantation offices, agricultural extension workers and at the village level.
 Even so, only 20 farmers stated that they were able to differentiate seedlings varieties, such as those considered more or less productive.
 Finally, just 13 farmers reported having access to information regarding oil palm cultivation through extension workers, other farmers or their relatives.

 In Kotawaringin Barat, only 13.8 percent of farmers had access to a bank account and a further 7.7 percent to bank loans.
 Most of the farmers with bank loans used their SKT titles as collateral.
 Three main banks that were mentioned by respondents: Bank Rakyat Indonesia, Bank Mandiri and Bank Mega.
 In Seruyan district, no farmers reported having access to banks or bank loans.